Quantum phase estimation with optimal confidence interval using three control qubits: Conclusion

 \section{Conclusion}

 In this work, we have demonstrated that a DPSS state can be prepared with high fidelity using an MPS approximation with bond dimension 4.
 The DPSS provides phase estimates with optimal performance in terms of the confidence interval.
 In practical applications, the confidence level is typically no more than 99\%.
 In that case, the relative increase in the error is no more than one part in $10^7$.
-Even if the required confidence level is 99.99\%, the relative increase in the error is still no more than $3\times10^{-4}$.
+Even if the required confidence level is 99.99\%, the relative increase in the error is still no more than $3\times10^{-4}$. \b[Since the relative increase in error probability is negligibly small, we have shown that our MPS approximation provides performance which is indistinguishable from the optimal DPSS result in a practical setting.]

 Our methods can be applied to DPSS states of any dimension, but they have additional benefits if the dimension is a power of 2.
 First, the accuracy of the approximation is very high.
 If the confidence level is 99\%, then the relative increase in error is no more than one part in $10^{11}$.
 Second, the state preparation circuit is compatible with the semi-classical Fourier transform.
 This enables the state to be generated as it is used for the phase estimation, so that no more than three qubits are needed for the control at once.
 This is important in situations where the quantum computer has a very limited number of logical qubits.